bruceravel/demeter/documentation/Athena/output/project.rst

 You can think of this as a sort of :quoted:`sub-project` file.
 This is another of the many ways that the group markings are used by :demeter:`athena`.

-The :kbd:`Save,light` button at the top of the screen will save the current project, prompting for a file name if needed.
+The :button:`Save,light` button at the top of the screen will save the current project, prompting for a file name if needed.
 As you work with :demeter:`athena`.  this button turns increasingly red, reminding you of the need to save your work early and often.